CANDI MILLER

 • Writing

-Nyae Nyae Village Schools Feeding Scheme
+Nyae Nyae Village Schools

 About the feeding Scheme

-Deep in the African bush, hundreds of kilometres from the tarred road and way off the electricity grid, a small miracle of education is taking place.
-The Village Schools in the Nyae Nyae conservancy, Namibia, delivers learning to some of the world's most marginalised children.
-They belong to a group of hunter-gatherers, the Ju|'hoansi, and walk the Kalahari desert, home to lion and elephant, to reach school.
+The Village Schools in the Nyae Nyae conservancy, Namibia, deliver learning to some of the world's most marginalised children.
+These children belong to a group of hunter-gatherers, the Ju|'hoansi, and walk the Kalahari desert, home to lion and elephant, to reach school.
 They live in rudimentary hostels and are dependent upon government hand outs of maize meal and food gathered from the surrounding bush.
 Too often, for various reasons, government supplies don't arrive.
-With the drought entering its third year, bush food supplies are denuded.
+With more frequent droughts and the illegal grazing by livestock belonging to their neighbours, bush food supplies are denuded.
 The children are hungry, sometimes too hungry to concentrate in their tented classroom.
-I know, because I've just been there, working in the Village Schools.
+I know, because I've worked in the Village Schools.

 Picture